 - b) Address how you will work with the two neighboring stadium development authorities (Seattle Public Facilities District and Washington State Public Stadium Authority), the associated teams (Mariners, Seahawks, and Sounders), and other event organizers that utilize those spaces.
 Elaborate on the roles that you would expect the stadia to play and the methods you would use in coordinating event scheduling.
-If you have examples of how this work was accomplished in the past, please provide that as well. - c) Identify how you will work with other immediate nearby neighborhood businesses and address issues related to communications, decision making, security, marketing, and other elements of your proposal. - 4.
+If you have examples of how this work was accomplished in the past, please provide that as well. - c) Identify how you will work with other immediate nearby neighborhood businesses and address issues related to communications, decision making, security, marketing, and other elements of your proposal. - d) Provide specific examples of community engagement and partnerships that you have implemented on past projects.
+What specifically contributed to the success of each initiative? - e) Provide specific examples of how you have resolved community issues on past projects.
+Describe the approach used.

+- f) Describe what role you envision for the Port in the community engagement realm.
+What are your expectations? - 4.
 Tribal Engagement: Describe how you will work with regional tribes during all phases of the T46 Project (i.e., design, construction, and operation), beyond any formally required consultation.
-The Suquamish Tribe and Muckleshoot Indian Tribe both have "Usual and Accustomed" fishing areas within the vicinity of Terminal 46. - a) Please identify how you will work with each tribe during each phase of the T46 Project: development, construction, and operation.

-- b) Provide examples of how this work was accomplished in the past. - 5.
-Local Government Engagement: Describe how you will work with other local government agencies during all phases of the T46 Project (i.e., design, construction, and operation), beyond any required engagement to secure project permits. - a) Please identify how you will work with key agencies within the City and King County governments during each phase of the T46 Project (i.e., design, construction, and operation).
-Examples of partnership and coordination agencies likely include Seattle Department of Transportation, Seattle's Office of the Waterfront and Civic Projects, Sound Transit, and King County Metro. - b) Provide examples of how this work was accomplished in the past.
+The Suquamish Tribe and Muckleshoot Indian Tribe both have "Usual and Accustomed" fishing areas within the vicinity of Terminal 46. - a) Please specifically identify how you will work with each tribe during each phase of the T46 Project: design, construction, and operations, including vessel schedules. - 5.
+Local Government Engagement: Describe how you will work with other local government agencies during all phases of the T46 Project (i.e., design, construction, and operation), beyond any required engagement to secure project permits. - a) Please identify how you will work with key agencies within City and King County governments during each phase of the T46 Project (i.e., design, construction, and operation).
+Examples of partnership and coordination agencies likely include Seattle Department of Transportation, Seattle's Office of the Waterfront and Civic Projects, Sound Transit, and King County Metro. - b) Provide examples of how you have engaged with local government agencies on past projects, including in each project phase (i.e., design, construction and operation). - c) Describe the role you envision for the Port in the government relations realm.
+What are your expectations?